xcube-dev/xcube-viewer/docs/features.md

 			<th colspan="2">
 				<img
 					src="../assets/images/select_dimension_control.png"
-					alt="Select Dimension Value" />
+					alt="Select Coordinate Value" />
 			</th>
 		</tr>
 	</thead>
 	<tbody>
 		<tr>
 			<td><b>Feature Name</b></td>
-			<td>Select Dimension Value</td>
+			<td>Select Coordinate Value</td>
 		</tr>
 		<tr>
 			<td><b>Description</b></td>
 			<td>
-				Controls used to select the value of a non-spatial dimension.
-The controls consist of a drop-down menu or a calendar (depending on the dimension) a slider, and a player.
+				Controls used to select a coordinate value along a non-spatial dimension.
+				The controls consist of a drop-down menu or a calendar (depending on the dimension), a slider, and a player.
 			</td>
 		</tr>
 		<tr>
 			<td><b>Functionality</b></td>
 			<td>
-				Select the dimension value that shall be displayed on the map.
+				Select the coordinate value whose data shall be displayed on the map.
 				<br /><br />
-				For time dimensions, values can be selected using the calendar, the slider, or the player controls.
-For other non-spatial dimensions, values can be selected from a drop-down menu, a slider, or a player.
+				For time dimensions, coordinate values can be selected using the calendar, the slider, or the player controls.
+For other non-spatial dimensions, coordinate values can be selected from a drop-down menu, a slider, or a player.
 				<br /><br />
-				When the setting to show selectors for all dimensions at once is enabled, a separate value selector is displayed for each non-spatial dimension.
+				When the setting to show selectors for all dimensions at once is enabled, a separate coordinate value selector is displayed for each non-spatial dimension.
 			</td>
 		</tr>
 		<tr>
 			<td><b>Aim</b></td>
 			<td>
-				Enable users to navigate and display specific values of one or more non-spatial dimensions.
+				Enable users to navigate and display specific coordinate values along one or more non-spatial dimensions.
 			</td>
 		</tr>
 <tr>